 Diagnosis of obstructive sleep apnea (OSA) begins with a complete medical and sleep history and medical exam.
-This can include detailed questions about patterns, duration, and quality of sleep; prevalence and frequency of snoring; daytime fatigue; and morning symptoms of sore throat or headache.
+This can include detailed questions about patterns, duration, quality of sleep; prevalence and frequency of snoring; daytime fatigue; and morning symptoms of sore throat or headache.

 Because the breathing reflex that arouses a person from sleep in order to resume proper breathing does not always awaken them to a fully conscious state, many OSA sufferers do not realize their sleep is interrupted.

-A medical history is typically followed by a medical exam to identify potential anatomical causes for OSA including enlarged tonsils, adenoids, soft palate tissue, or uvula.
+A medical history review is typically followed by a medical exam to identify potential anatomical causes for OSA including enlarged tonsils, adenoids, soft palate tissue, or uvula.

-In some cases a subsequent consultation with an otolaryngologist (a medical doctor specializing in the ear, nose, and throat) is necessary to rule out craniofacial abnormalities.
+In some cases, a subsequent consultation with an otolaryngologist (a medical doctor specializing in the ear, nose, and throat) is necessary to rule out craniofacial abnormalities.

 The definitive test for diagnosing OSA is the polysomnogram, an overnight sleep test performed by a specialist in a sleep lab.
 Polysomnography measures breathing patterns, breathing rates, blood oxygen levels, blood pressure, and muscle and brain activity during sleep.

 Throughout the test period, episodes of apnea and hypopnea are counted per hour to diagnose OSA and determine its severity.

 In some cases when OSA is diagnosed quickly or is strongly suspected based on results of the medical or family history, the sleep specialist will use the second half of the testing period to study the effects of continuous positive airway pressure (CPAP) therapy, which is the primary treatment option for OSA.
 This is called a split-night study.